markcmurphy/devdocs-portal/Customers.md

 ## Customer Groups

-Customer Groups allow you to organize your customers, provide targeted discounts, and restrict access to specific products or categories.
+Customer Groups allows you to organize your customers, provide targeted discounts, and restrict access to specific products or categories.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">